bar-nir/JavaMulitThreadCoppier/README.md

 # Java multi-threaded application to copy files

-The utility will allow searching for all files with a specific prefix in a root directory.
+The utility was developed part of operating system course and will allow searching for all files with a specific prefix in a root directory.
 Files with the specific prefix will be copied to a specified directory.

 ## Description